Abdulla Jasem Almansoori

 -

 May 2025 - Aug 2025: Joined the Ads org at Meta in Sunnyvale as an intern.
 During this internship, I understood many things about how machine learning is done and deployed in practice (hint: data matters).
 I’m proud that I was able to write code that my team found useful and will build on for future projects, and I was able to train models that will be used in production.
-Gaining a hands-on ML engineering experience turned out to be more valuable than gaining research experience in hindsight, even from a research perspective.
+Gaining a hands-on ML engineering experience can be very valuable for ML researchers.
 The work culture also gave me a lot of insight on what I’d call “frictionless productivity”.

 -